Nokia buys Alcatel to take on Ericsson in telecom equipment

 "The integration will be a difficult task, it will easily take a year or two, and the management group must focus on it heavily.
 For an investor seeking returns this year, it is clear that Nokia looks less interesting after this move," said Juha Varis, a fund manager at Danske Capital whose fund owned 0.06 percent of Nokia shares as of end-March.

-He also said that leaving France out of the cost-cutting programme must have a negative impact on the corporate culture.
+He also said that leaving France out of the cost-cutting program must have a negative impact on the corporate culture.

 Other analysts, however, said that Nokia and CEO Suri had a good record on restructuring.